StefanoAnzolut/business-guide/source/integrations/microsoft.rst

 .. _microsoft:

 ===============================================
-Set up signing from OneDrive and SharePoint 🆕
+Set Up Signing From OneDrive and SharePoint 🆕
 ===============================================

 ..
 NOTE::